hardiktheprogrammer/ans-app/README.md

-# ENS App V3
+# ANS App V3

-The all new, all cool version of the ENS manager.
+The all new, all cool version of the ANS manager.

 ## EXTERNAL CONTRIBUTOR NOTICE